 Many of our students must balance work and family in addition to their studies.
 Your financial assistance will help pay for tuition and books and provide much needed support to these future education and human development professionals.

-The Education and Human Development Alumni Society has created four scholarship funds for:
+The College Education and Human Development Alumni Society has created four scholarship funds for:

 The Promise of Tomorrow Scholarship Fund (Fund 7437) is an endowed fund created in 2004 that provides scholarships for undergraduate students in our human resources, kinesiology, foundations of education, and family social science programs, and also to students who are pursuing their initial teacher licensure.

 The Alumni Society's Study Abroad Scholarship Fund (1831) is an endowed fund that provides scholarships to undergraduate students who are participating in a study aboard experience.
 Consideration will be given to applicants who are first-generation college students.